 Other artificial sweeteners followed, including aspartame and sucralose.
-(Fun fact #3: aspartame was also discovered accidentally when a scientist licked his fingers.)
-Despite health concerns, each of those artificial sweeteners was embraced by the market and in turn by consumers desperate for weight loss solutions because…you guessed it…chemistry!
+Despite health concerns, each was embraced by the market and consumers desperate for weight loss solutions.

-We’re now well into the 21st century.
-Most people have finally realized there are natural alternatives to sugar.
-Some are good.
-Some are better.
-And some are terrific.
+But we’re now well into the 21st century, and it’s finally clear that there are better, natural alternatives to sugar.

-However, these sweeteners have been, at various times, suspected of causing potential health issues.
-Saccharin was banned for a few years way back in the early 20th century, and a ban proposed much later was never implemented.
-Cyclamate has been banned for decades.
-And there are studies questioning the safety of other artificial sweeteners, even though the U.S. Food and Drug Administration (FDA) currently classifies them as GRAS (generally recognized as safe).
+However, some of these sweeteners have been suspected of causing potential health issues.
+Saccharin was banned in the early 20th century, cyclamate has been banned for decades, and some studies question the safety of other artificial sweeteners, even though the U.S. Food and Drug Administration (FDA) classifies them as GRAS (generally recognized as safe).

-In any event, all of those sweeteners obviously contain artificial ingredients, which many consumers would prefer not to ingest.
-There are also studies showing potential links between the use of artificial sweeteners and weight gain, heart disease, glucose intolerance and gut problems.
+In any event, all of those sweeteners contain artificial ingredients that many consumers would prefer not to ingest.
+There are also studies showing potential links between the use of artificial sweeteners and weight gain, heart disease, glucose intolerance, and gut problems.

 Understandably, many people have looked for alternatives to both sugar and artificial sweeteners.
 That search has led to a surge of interest in natural sweeteners other than table sugar.

-Naturally-sweet foods like molasses, maple syrup, and sugars made from fruits like coconut have been available, and used, for decades or centuries.
-Some who have decided to avoid or limit their consumption of table sugar have turned to them as healthier alternatives.
+Naturally-sweet foods like molasses, maple syrup, and coconut sugar have been used for decades or centuries.
+Some people trying to avoid or limit their consumption of table sugar have turned to them as healthier alternatives.

-Sugar alcohols aren’t really alcohol at all, because they don’t contain ethanol.
-Some are sweet carbohydrates which are naturally present in some vegetables and fruit, and others are created when sugars like glucose or maltose are fermented.
-The most common examples are erythritol, xylitol, maltitol and sorbitol; all are commonly found in low-calorie processed foods.
+Sugar alcohols aren’t really alcohol because they don’t contain ethanol.
+Some are sweet carbohydrates naturally found in some vegetables and fruit, and others are created when sugars like glucose or maltose are fermented.
+The most common examples are erythritol, xylitol, maltitol, and sorbitol; all are commonly used to produce low-calorie processed foods.

 Let’s find out why.

-Many fruits that we’ve never heard of grow all over the world.
+Many fruits that we’ve never heard of in America grow in other parts of the world.
 Monk fruit is one of them.

 This small, round fruit that looks like a melon is native to remote areas of southern China and Thailand.
-It’s a member of the gourd family, and it’s known in Asia as luo han guo; “guo” means fruit, and “luo han” is the sect of Buddhist monks who harvested the fruit and used it for its health benefits.
+It’s a member of the gourd family, and it’s known in Asia as luo han guo.
+“Guo” means fruit, and “luo han” is the name of the sect of Buddhist monks who first harvested the fruit and used it for its health benefits.
 It was used primarily as a treatment for congestion and coughs.